klabhub/mslurm/README.md

 ```
 ssh-keygen -t rsa -b 4096 -m PEM
 ```
 Accept the default location for the id_rsa file.
-Then, send your newly created key to the cluster. <NETID> should be replaced with the login name you use on the cluster.
+Then, send your newly created key to the cluster. <NETID> should be replaced with your login name on the cluster.
  ```
 cat ~/.ssh/id_rsa.pub | ssh <NETID>@amareln.hpc.rutgers.edu 'cat >> .ssh/authorized_keys'
 ssh <NETID>@amareln.hpc.rutgers.edu "chmod 700 .ssh; chmod 640 .ssh/authorized_keys"